run-ai/docs/docs/developer/overview-developer.md

 Researcher API is accessible via the GPU cluster itself.
 As such, __multiple clusters may have multiple endpoints__.

 !!!
 Note
-    The same functionality is also available via the [Run:AI Command-line interface](../../Researcher/cli-reference/introduction).
+    The same functionality is also available via the [Run:ai Command-line interface](../../Researcher/cli-reference/introduction).
 The CLI provides an alternative for automating with shell scripts.
 ## Metrics API

 Retrieve metrics from multiple GPU clusters.